tmhglnd/drumcode/docs/README.md

 ### `dc.osc.message`

-Format an OSC-message and send the incoming value out via the `dc.osc.send` object.
-This object only works in combination with the dc.osc.send in the patch.
+Format an OSC-message from the incoming value and send out via the `[dc.osc.send]` object.
+This object only works in combination with the dc.osc.send in your patch.
 Specify the osc-address pattern as an argument.
+You can use a unique -name if you prefer.

 inlets:
 1. (number) - send the incoming number as OSC-message

-arguments:
+arguments order: order:
-- osc-address - set the OSC-message address (default = /unnamed)
+- (osc-address) - set the OSC-message address (default = /undefined)

 attributes:
 - name - bind to a named dc.osc.send (optional)